yashoza1203/Joint-Embeddings/README.md

 # Joint-Embeddings

+Steps required to get your Joint Embeddings project up and running:
-Download the dataset from kaggle: https://www.kaggle.com/datasets/yashoza12/flickr-8k-dataset
+##1.Download the dataset from kaggle:

+https://www.kaggle.com/datasets/yashoza12/flickr-8k-dataset

-upzip it and upload it to your google drive so that you can run this on google colab.
+Unzip it and upload it to your google drive so that you can run this on google colab.

-upload this notebook to google colab.
+##2. upload this notebook to google colab.